agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

   mandated it.
 - Toyota collisions drop much more the week of the order, likely indicating that more Toyota drivers stayed at home when told to do so.
-- Ford collisions have recovered towards their pre-pandemic level faster than Toyota collisions, indicating that Ford drivers were quicker to get back on the road when allowed to.
+- Ford collisions recovered towards their pre-pandemic level faster than Toyota collisions, indicating that Ford drivers were quicker to get back on the road when allowed to.